 Toilet paper and a towel

 We all know why toilet paper and a towel could come in handy, and if you’re going on a long hike, or one that lasts several or more days, you will need these.
+Make sure you use biodegradable toilet paper to leave no footprint behind.

 Section 4: Emergency Provisions